Olympia, Washington, is a vibrant capital city with an eclectic array of restaurants, lovely walkways, and paths along Puget Sound.

-Warm scones take the stage as a first course followed by a cold and refreshing sorbet.
-During my stay, I enjoyed raisin and banana scones and rosemary-peach and orange-strawberry sorbet.
+Warm scones take the stage as a first course, followed by a cold and refreshing sorbet.
+During my stay, I enjoyed raisin and banana scones as well as rosemary-peach and orange-strawberry sorbet.

 On my first day, Casey served a savory entrée—her Italian Parmesan egg dish.
 This is made with a single egg, Canadian bacon, cream, basil, and Parmesan cheese.
 It is baked and served over potatoes.